cdransf/cd-11ty/src/posts/2017/techdirt-podcast-on-the-new-fcc.md

 ---
 date: '2017-02-20'
+title: 'Techdirt podcast on the new FCC'
+description: "I really enjoyed this episode — it's an engaging deep dive into the history of net neutrality and where it stands under the oversight (or lack thereof) of the new FCC chairman, Ajit Pai."
 draft: false
-title: Techdirt podcast on the new FCC
 tags: ['politics']
 ---